 - The amount of weight you gain depends on your genes: They are not the only determinant.
 That's for sure.
 A 1990 study by Bouchard et al. still leaves no doubt that your genes are one of the most important determinants of the quantity of weight you gain.

-In the Horton study this was a 50% extra that was added in form of fat or carbohydrates on top of the baseline diets of the normal-weight and obese subjects.
-A 50% extra that lead to significant weight gain.
+In the Horton study, this was a 50% extra that was added in form of fat or carbohydrates on top of the baseline diets of the normal-weight and obese subjects.
+A 50% extra that leads to significant weight gain.

 Figure 3: Weight gain (left) and increase in energy expenditure (right) in obese and lean subjects in response to carbohydrate and fat overfeeding (Horton.
 1995).